President: Stephen Smith, Ph.D

 I am so glad I have the opportunity to share my culture and the French language with others.

 I am Lebanese, and grew up speaking French and Arabic between Paris, France, and Saida, South Lebanon.
 Lebanon used to be a French protectorate and remains proudly francophone to this day.
-I used to spend my Saturdays reading at the Mission Culturelle Française de Saida.
 In 2006, I graduated the French Faculty of Medicine at Saint Joseph University in Beirut, and in 2008, moved to the US to complete my medical training at Cooper University Hospital in New Jersey, where I met my husband Michael.
 We have lived and worked in New Jersey, Philadelphia, and Florida, and recently moved to Chapel Hill.

 Azza Ben Youssef

 I grew up in Tunisia and studied French Language and Civilization at the University of Tunis and at the University of Paul Valery in Montpellier.
 I moved to the US in 2015 and started teaching at SKEMA, International Business School and at L’ECOLE.
 I am currently enrolled in the PhD Program in French and Francophone studies at the University of North Carolina in Chapel Hill.
 I enjoy sharing my passion for the French language with students of all levels.